-POSITION: Tenure-track Assistant/Associate Professor faculty position in Educational Psychology with a specialization in School Psychology or related field.
+POSITION: Tenure-track Assistant Professor of Educational Psychology with a specialization in Special Education or related field.

-RESPONSIBILITIES: Develop or maintain a strong program of scholarship; teach courses at the graduate and undergraduate levels; mentor graduate students; and provide service to the university and the profession.
+RESPONSIBILITIES: Develop or maintain a strong program of scholarship; teach courses at the undergraduate and graduate levels; mentor students; and provide service to the university and the profession.

-SALARY and BEGINNING DATE: The salary will be commensurate with professional experience and qualifications.
-The anticipated date of appointment is August 2015.
+RANK AND SALARY: The salary will be commensurate with professional experience and qualifications.
+The anticipated date of appointment is August 2016.